Does Drug Rehab Work?

 Addiction is a primary, chronic disease characterized by a compulsion to use mind-altering substances or engage in certain behaviors despite negative consequences.
 Regular use of drugs or alcohol rewires the brain, causing dysfunction in the pleasure, reward, and motivation centers, making it difficult for users to stop on their own.

-Although SUD has been recognized as a chronic disease for several decades, the misplaced belief by many that addicted individuals should be able to stop use on their own remains.
+Although SUD has been recognized as a chronic disease for several decades, the misplaced belief by many that addicted individuals should be able to stop using on their own remains.
 The resulting stigma prevents many from seeking the help they need.

 Statistics cited by the National Institute on Drug Abuse (NIDA) indicate: